vsouza/awesome-ios/README.md

 - [MGSwipeTableCell](https://github.com/MortimerGoro/MGSwipeTableCell) - UITableViewCell subclass that allows to display swippable buttons with a variety of transitions.
 - [YXTPageView](https://github.com/hanton/YXTPageView) - A PageView, which supporting scrolling to transition between a UIView and a UITableView.
 - [ConfigurableTableViewController](https://github.com/fastred/ConfigurableTableViewController) - Typed, yet Flexible Table View Controller https://holko.pl/2016/01/05/typed-table-view-controller/
+- [BEKMultiCellTable](https://github.com/behrad-kzm/BEKMultiCellTable) - A generic table view based on MVVM that allows you to add multiple cell types at runtime in a single line of code.
 - [Lightning-Table](https://github.com/electrickangaroo/Lightning-Table) - A declarative api for working with UITableView.
 - [Static](https://github.com/venmo/Static) - Simple static table views for iOS in Swift.
 - [AMWaveTransition](https://github.com/andreamazz/AMWaveTransition) - Custom transition between viewcontrollers holding tableviews.